deno-plc/vite-plugin-deno/README.md

 3. Enjoy development without `node_modules` and package managers

+## Project status

+`vite-plugin-deno` can be considered 'ready' for standard setups, however in more complex setups or when using NPM dependencies that do hacky things, builds might fail.

+In this case good knowledge of module resolution is required to troubleshoot these problems.
+Of course I will assist you in this process, feel free to contact [me](https://github.com/hansSchall) via GitHub or Matrix.
+Please always open an Github Issue to help others in the same situation.

+_**Short: Nothing fow newbies...**_

+I use the plugin on my own for a quite large codebase that includes SSR, multiple frontend builds, server code bundling, WebAssembly and a number of commonly used dependencies.
+This is used as a reference project for testing.
+While this can never be a replacement for unit tests, a real world project is a pretty good testing playground for this kind of software and ensures the plugin always works with the latest Deno versions (failing builds are very likely to be noticed on my biggest project...).

 ## How does this work?

 This plugin injects a custom rollup resolver at the earliest stage possible (even before the builtin fs loader) which